 Ear Ache – roll a small piece of cotton wool up, apply 1 drop of lavender oil, and place just inside your ear, do not push it deep into the ear, and remember to remove it.

-Head Ache – people often apply a drop of lavender to their temples and gently massage with their fingertips.
-I would suggest this, but if you feel the ache somewhere specific like around the back of the neck or in the centre of your forehead then I would apply the oil and gently massage this area instead.
+Head Ache – apply a drop of lavender oil blend to the temples and gently massage with your fingertips.
+If you feel the ache somewhere specific like around the back of the neck or in the centre of your forehead then I would apply the oil and gently massage this area instead.

-Insect Bites and Stings – apply 1 drop to the affected area.
+Insect Bites and Stings – apply 1 drop of lavender blend to the affected area.

 Lavender essential oil really is an essential addition to your first aid kit!

-Note: Tea tree is very similar in action to lavender, and it is also oil you can use neat on your skin, so you can use tea tree in place of lavender for any of the above remedies, however my preference is for lavender as the smell is less medicinal and less aggressive.
+Note: Tea tree is very similar in action to lavender, so you can use tea tree in place of lavender for any of the above remedies, however my preference is for lavender as the smell is less medicinal and less aggressive.
 I would recommend lavender over tea tree in the case of minor burns.